mosabami/modernize-app-ai-ready/exercises/ex-4/13-import-create-promptflow.md

     > 📓 If you closed the window, go to [**Azure AI Studio**](ai.azure.com).

-    > 📓 If you already created a new project via the new experience earlier, you don't need to recreate a project as described below.
+    > :warning: If you already created a new project via the new experience earlier, you don't need to recreate a project as described below.
+If you didn't name the project you created **contosopf**, please edit the name now.

 1. In the left navigation pane for the hub, select **Hub Overview**.